noahc3/SDSetup/README.md

 * A package is outdated
 * A package's information is incorrect
 * A package should be retrieved from a different/better source
-* A browser other than Edge is incompatible
+* A browser other than Internet Explorer is incompatible
 * Reporting a bug
 * Suggesting a feature
 * Suggesting a new package